 Many people ask what I do when I am home in Westlake.
 Here I am at my desk where I answer e-mail, write projects, proof read, answer questions, plan programs and tv shows write this blog and “sew much more”, What you don’t see is all the samples, books, reference materials, etc. around me.
 I’ll put the “other side of the office in a later blog!

 This is the beautiful bedroom we stayed in at my cousin Sherry and husband Bruce’s home.
 Don’t you love the pillows and spread!
 When Sherry was first married she purchased a sewing machine from me and sewed this type of upscale home decoration for clients along the North Shore.
 Now she creates wonderful and unique designs for her home.
 Wouldn’t she make a great guest on America Sews?
 Would you love to learn the secrets to making your guest room look this inviting?
 Saturday morning we had the opportunity to visit the Hooke family at their home in Lake Forest and to spend time with David Hooke, at his engineering and manufacturing facility nearby.
 David is the inventor and manufacturer of the Quilter’s Cruise Control, Fab-U-Motion with Stitch Regulator and the QBOT—the newest accessory for your quilting frame and machine.
-We were really excited to learn more about the newest technology for quilters, QBOT!
-This new accessory for your quilting frame and machine brings Quilting Based On Technology to the comfort of your home.
-Now you can quilt just like the industrial quilting machines at a fraction of the cost.

 And below are some of the fabulous quilting patterns that come with your QBOT!
 To get started, simply select the pattern you want to quilt, QBOT will set the size according the size of your blocks or area automatically and perfectly!
 Touch start and QBOT does the rest, automatic computerized quilting as QBOT moves your Mega Quilter across the quilting frame.
 You can step away and do something else but if you are like me, I’ll bet you will have to stand and watch the machine move down the frame stitching the quilting pattern.
 It’s hard take your eyes off it but I am very glad to have my hands off as when I guide the machine on the frame sometimes I’m don’t stitch as straight as I would like to.
 QBOT solves this completely and of course the Quilter’s Cruise Control stitch regulator makes sure each stitch is the same length.